 The T-Rex Company

 Innovative, high-tech systems vendors face specific organizational challenges.
-In order to succeed in a world where these types of organizations have become the drivers of business and industry, old-fashioned, matrix-based organizations need to become agile “T-Rexes.”
+To succeed in a world where these types of organizations have become business and industry drivers, old-fashioned, matrix-based organizations need to become agile “T-Rexes.”
 Adopting a simple organizational pattern can make this possible.

 Preconditions

-The following preliminary steps are necessary to kick off the transition process of becoming a T-Rex company.
+The following preliminary steps are necessary to kick off the transition to becoming a T-Rex company.

 Precondition 1: Bet on projects.